Appliance Replacement Savings Calculator

 Why Replace an Old Appliance?

 Many households hang onto aging refrigerators, washers, or air conditioners for years beyond their prime.
-While the upfront cost of a new unit can seem high, modern models often use far less electricity.
-This calculator shows how quickly energy savings might offset the purchase price, helping you decide if it’s time for an upgrade.
+While the upfront cost of a new unit can seem high, modern models often use far less electricity and water.
+An older refrigerator from the 1990s might consume three times the energy of a current Energy Star model, meaning that every month you continue to run the old unit you are paying for wasted power.
+This calculator shows how quickly energy savings might offset the purchase price, helping you decide if it is time for an upgrade and giving you a transparent way to compare the status quo with the potential of a new purchase.

 Typical Energy Use